Ornitorink0/ccCrypt/README.md

 # CCCrypt

-*CCCrypt is a basilar Swing-based Java application for encrypting and decrypting messages*.
+*CCCrypt is a Swing-based application for encrypting and decrypting messages using a dynamic algorithm*.

 It provides only one dynamic algorithm that varies based on the day of the year.
 The project was created for personal practice purposes only.